Combined Residency Training ProgramFamily Medicine and Psychiatry

 Welcome to the UC Davis Family Medicine and Psychiatry (FMP) combined residency program website!
 We hope that the information here will help provide you an overview of our program.
 UC Davis has one of the oldest FMP programs in the country!
 We are also one of two institutions in the country with both an FMP program and an internal medicine/psychiatry program.
 Because of this, there is a strong history and culture of combined training here.
 Preparing residents to be physicians competent in the integration of both specialties is our greatest priority.
 We also want to create leaders at the interface of family medicine and psychiatry who are able to improve the health of their communities.

 I discovered combined training when I was a second-year medical student at the University of Cincinnati.
 I completed FMP residency at UC San Diego, and I have been here at UC Davis since 2017.
 I was the associate training director of the FMP program until January of 2020 when I became the co-director.
 I returned from maternity leave in September of 2020 following the birth of my first child, and I am currently the training director of the program.
-I currently work in the Sacramento County Health Center, a federally qualified health center operated by Sacramento county, where I provide primary and psychiatric care to a diverse patient population.
+I currently work as the Medical Director of Sacramento County Mental Health Urgent Care Clinic and in the Sacramento County Health Center, where I provide primary and psychiatric care to a diverse patient population.
 I find that my combined training is particularly valuable in my work studying, advocating for, and educating healthcare providers about human trafficking.
 As a dual-boarded physician I feel that I am better able to address the complex needs of this population from both a clinical perspective and a systems perspective.

 Improving the health of our communities is important to all of our residents.
 Our residents have done stellar projects to improve the care of populations who have experienced homelessness, improve the health of people who use drugs using harm reduction approaches, improve the wellbeing of their fellow residents, and provide comprehensive care to victims of crime.
 I am continually amazed by our residents and feel honored to get the opportunity to work alongside them.
 As you explore our program, I encourage you to chat with our current family medicine/psychiatry residents and learn about their passions.

 I was drawn to UC Davis because of its commitment to community health and to education.
 Because we are in the capitol of California, we have a unique opportunity to engage in advocacy efforts.
 Our psychiatry program is world-renowned for its work in cultural psychiatry.
-We have some excellent clinical and systems researchers in our Family and Community Medicine program, and we are in the process of developing relationships with several federally qualified health centers here in Sacramento.
+We have some excellent clinical and systems researchers in our Family and Community Medicine program, and all of our residents spend time longitudinally at one of several federally qualified health centers here in Sacramento.
 Our program provides a good mix of community health and academics.

 Please enjoy browsing our website.
 Also, do not hesitate to reach out to me if you have any questions about our program.